Nexenta/edge-dev/README.md

 # Contact Us
 As you use NexentaEdge, please share your feedback and ask questions.
 Find the team on [NexentaEdge Forum](https://community.nexenta.com/s/topic/0TOU0000000brtXOAQ/nexentaedge).

-If your requirements extend beyond the scope of DevOps Edition, then please contact [Nexenta](https://nexenta.com/contact-us) for information on PX-Enterprise.
+If your requirements extend beyond the scope of DevOps Edition, then please contact [Nexenta](https://nexenta.com/contact-us) for information on NexentaEdge Enterprise Edition.

 ## Reference